Saturday, December 12, 2009

 Saturday, February 7, 2009

 The earth is currently undergoing environmental changes, as it has since its formation, nearly 4.5 billion years ago.
 During all of this time, there have a multitude of environments, each promoting the growth of organisms best suited to withstand the elements characteristic of those environments.
-This process continues even today, as new species continue to evolve, to cope with the most recent changes to the ever-changing environment called Earth.
+This process continues even today, as new species continue to evolve in an effort to cope with the most recent changes to the complex living system called Earth.

-Humans are no exception but no longer perceive themselves as part of this ongoing process.
-Indeed, many believe that the species, as a whole, is in control of their environmental conditions.
+Humans are no exception.
+However, they no longer perceive themselves as part of this ongoing process.
+Many believe that the species, as a whole, is somehow in control of their environmental conditions.
 This perception is well rooted in a long history of attempting to mask themselves from the natural environment and manipulating environments to suit their needs.
 Consequently, the human species has fooled itself in to believing that it is the sole harbinger of doom for the planet; human activity is the catalyst for the earths continuing evolution, speeding up processes that have never really been truly consistent, much less predictable.

 The human species is undoubtedly affecting their environment.
 Their tailings can be found nearly everywhere on the planet.
 As a messy and lazy species, which artificially placed itself outside of evolution, and above all others in the food chain, they have created conditions, which threaten their own existence.